-The way you think about something is linked to the way you feel and act.
-Knowing what your thoughts are about your fatigue and chronic pain is a big step in helping you Be Pain Smart.
+Knowing what you think about your chronic pain and your depression is a big step in helping you to Be Pain Smart.

-What you feel impacts on what you think, which changes what you do, and in turn guides how you feel.
+How you feel impacts on what you think and changes how you act, which in turn guides how you feel.
 This can be either a helpful or unhelpful cycle.

-It is hard to be aware of what your thoughts are because they are often quick and habitual.
-Your brain can tune out to them, but these thoughts can still guide a lot of your feelings and actions.
+It is hard to be aware of what these thoughts are because they are often quick and habitual.
+Your brain can tune them out, but they are still there, and guide a lot of your feelings and actions.

-Over time, the events and experiences you have in life programs your brain to have certain beliefs about how you, other people and the world works.
-These beliefs or brain programs then frame the way you see your life.
+Over time, the events and experiences you have in life, good and bad, program your brain to have certain beliefs about how you, other people and the world works.
+These beliefs or brain programs then guide the way you see the things that happen in your life.